softmaterialslab/autoparasweep/README.md

   * Lets say you added a parameter called -R in step 02, the value for the parameter should be stated in the job script as:
     **-R USER-R-USER**

+### Step 04: Tab 03 (Submit jobs)
+ * First thing you must see here is the connected servers with their connection name, remote path and the queue limit.
+Change the remote path and the maximum queue limit depending on the server policies and how much percentange you want to use.
+ * Next, select the run configuration from the 'Select run cofiguration' dropdown widget.
+This configuration was created in the step 02 and it should have your application name followed by timestamp of the creation.
+ * Then, select the staged program setup folder (using 'Program setup folder' dropdown) which you zipped and uploded in the step 03.
+ * Next, you have the option to reduce the number of severs to use as well as if needed you can turn off download data as they are completing.
+ * Finally, click on